Ordering Wine

 What is your best wine?

 There is no single answer for such a subjective question.
 Many of our wines have been awarded gold medals in a variety of categories.
 Windsor produces three levels of wine.
-Our Platinum Series is our ultra-premium product line and and Windsor Vineyards' "best quality".
+Our Platinum Series is our ultra-premium product line, our Private Reserve wines are super premium, and Classic wines are considered premium.
 This is determined by a number of factors, including grape sources, barrel treatments and wine complexity, among others.
-Our Private Reserve wines are super "premium wines", and classic wines are considered "premium wines".
 All three tiers of wine are made by the same state-of-the-art facility, and all are high-quality enjoyable wines.
 Because ultimately, we feel that a good wine is the one you like to drink, we encourage you to taste wines from all of our tiers, and judge for yourself!

 When should I drink my wine?

 This schedule provides a rule of thumb for aging, counting from the vintage date of the wine.
-Remember, if properly stored, some wines may keep longer.
+Remember, if properly stored, in a cool, dry place at a slight angle neck down just enough so the wine is touching the cork, some wines may keep longer.
 If you purchase wine with the intent of cellaring it, be sure to taste it periodically to see if it is improving to your satisfaction… wine is a living, changing, product in the bottle, and besides, it gives you an excuse to taste!

 Wine Varietal Longevity Schedule